 Getting down to Anghiari

 Anghiari is a relatively small town, so getting here might not be as easy as it seems.
 There is no airport, so travel by air would not be possible.
-Anghiari does have a train station so the best way to get to the town is by train.
-It is in fact connected to the other towns and cities in the Arezzo area quite well through the railway.
+Anghiari does not have a train station, the closest one is in Arezzo.
 For those who are travelling from other locations in Tuscany, connecting trains are available.
-Visitors can also reach the town by bus; regular bus services are available from other locations in the province to Anghiari.
+The best way is to reach the town by bus; regular bus services are available from other locations in the province to Anghiari.
 Travelling by road is also a good option if you have a car.

 Moving around within the city

 As said, Anghiari is quite a small town so moving around isn’t much of a problem.
 Actually, the best way to explore the town is on foot.
 The city center is quite compact and the best known places are located within the walled area, so they can be easily explored on foot.
 Visitors that have their own car can easily move around, since finding parking spots is quite easy.
 The public buses can also be used, these are very inexpensive and fairly punctual.

 Again, because the town is relatively small, options in terms of accommodations are limited.
 However, there are a few hotels where visitors can stay.
 There are also Bed & Breakfasts, some farmhouses, apartments and old villas, which can be rented by visitors as holiday homes.
 The hotels in town are not very expensive since Anghiari is not yet thronged by tourists.
 Some good places to try while in town are Oliver Hotel and the Albergo hotel.
 There are also some other smaller hotels around the center that can accommodate around 10-15 people at once.